Last Updated on 2 days by Sachin G

 # ping –I team1 192.168.0.254

-Teamnl and teamdctl command is very useful command to check network teams, these command will only work on active teams interfaces.
+Teamnl and teamdctl command is very useful to check network teams, this command will only work on active team interfaces.

 # teamnl team1 ports

-• To check active port of team1 :
+- To check the active port of team1 :

 # teamnl team0 getoption activeport

-• To check status of team1 interface :
+- To check the status of the team1 interface :

 # teamdctl team1 state